anthony-benavente/progressforms/README.md

 `tabClicked` - This is a JQuery element that is the tab that the form was on just before the next button was pressed
 `tabEntered` - This is a JQuery element that is the tab that the form moved to just after the next button was pressed

+**onProgressClicked** `function(li, targetFieldset)`
+This function is called when the progress bar is clicked.
+You can use this if you have to submit then jump to a specified tab.
+`li` - This is the li that was clicked.
+Using `$(li).html()`, you can get the text displayed in the li.
+`targetFieldset` - This is the fieldset that the li is associated with.
+You probably would want the id attribute from this to jump to it.

 **onPrev**
 This function is called whenever the previous button is pressed.
 `tabClicked` - This is a JQuery element that is the tab that the form was on just before the previous button was pressed